InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Methodology

 \subsection{Continual Instruction Tuning through Experience Replay}

-Within the continual instruction tuning phase of (IA)$^1$, experience replay~\cite{david2019experiencereplay} is employed to minimize the catastrophic forgetting problem.
-Experience replay works by storing some of the past training data and using them during the optimization step of the new data.
+Within the continual instruction tuning phase of InstructAlign, experience replay~\cite{david2019experiencereplay} is employed to minimize the catastrophic forgetting problem. mhamdi-etal-2023-cross Experience replay works by storing some of the past training data and using them during the optimization step of the new data.
 These past data serve as a regularization term that prevents the models to forget past knowledge when learning from the new data.
-As (IA)$^1$ directly tunes an instruction-tuned model, the past data can be collected from the instruction-tuning data used when developing the corresponding model.
-These past data are completely supervised as it is used for instruction tuning.
+The past data is collected from the instruction tuning data used when developing the corresponding instruction-tuned model, which are all supervised.